 The standard had a material impact on our consolidated balance sheets, but did not have a material impact on our consolidated income statements or statement of cash flows.
 The most significant impact was the recognition of right of use ("ROU") assets and lease liabilities for operating leases.
-Finance leases are not material to the Company's consolidated balance sheets, consolidated income statements or statement of cash flows.
+Finance leases are not material to the Company's consolidated balance sheets, consolidated statements of operations or statements of cash flows.